davide97l/rpgmaker-mv-translator/README.md

 ## Why should you use it? 🤔

-👉 RPG games usually consists of many thousand of dialog events and other forms of text displaying valuables information to understand the plot of the game, but also to know the effect and proprieties of various objects present in the game such as items, weapons, skills, enemies, ... .
+👉 RPG games usually consist of many thousands of dialog events and other forms of text displaying valuable information to understand the plot of the game, but also to know the effect and proprieties of various objects present in the game such as items, weapons, skills, enemies, ... .

-👉 Translating an RPG game from one language to another would thus require an enormous amount of time and effort for a human, but it is a task that can be easily accomplished by a machine, or at least speed-up considerably the work of a human translator saving costs and time.
+👉 Translating an RPG game from one language to another would thus require an enormous amount of time and effort for a human, but it is a task that can be easily accomplished by a machine, or at least speed up considerably the work of a human translator saving costs and time.

 👉 This project implements a tool that is able to automatically translate a game deployed with [RPGMaker-MV](https://www.rpgmakerweb.com/products/rpg-maker-mv).